uspki/policies/certificate-policy.md

 All Subordinate CAs shall develop, maintain, and implement documented procedures that identify and require additional verification activity for High Risk Certificate Requests for .GOV and .MIL assets prior to the Certificate's approval.

-Delegated Third Parties are not allowed under this policy.
+Delegated Third Parties are not allowed under this policy and shall not participate in the performance of identification functions.

 ### 4.2.2 Approval or rejection of certificate applications
 This CP is restricted to .MIL and .GOV assets.
 CAs shall reject all certificate applications containing any FQDNs that are not under the gTLDs for .MIL and .GOV.